The 11th Hour (video game): Plot

 Robin confronts Eileen with the story, and Eileen denies everything.
 Eileen then challenges Robin to go to the house herself.
-After Robin leaves it's revealed that Marie, who is Dr. Thornton's receptionist, was listening to the entire conversation again.
+After Robin leaves it is revealed that Marie, who is Dr. Thornton's receptionist, was listening to the entire conversation again.
 Desperate to keep her secret from getting out, Marie commands her lover Chuck Lynch to murder Robin.
-It's revealed that Chuck and Marie were responsible for the recent murder spree: from time to time, at Marie's orders, Chuck would kill an innocent victim as a human sacrifice to "feed" the entity that inhabits Stauf's mansion.
-It is implied that Chuck, who is an adulterous business man, was getting benefits magically from the entity in exchange for the sacrifices.
+It is revealed that Chuck and Marie were responsible for the recent murder spree: from time to time, at Marie's orders, Chuck would kill an innocent victim as a human sacrifice to "feed" the entity that inhabits Stauf's mansion.
+It is implied that Chuck, who is an adulterous businessman, was getting benefits magically from the entity in exchange for the sacrifices.
 Chuck initially resists murdering Robin, worried about the media attention a famous disappearance would bring, but Marie convinces him by reminding him of the consequences for not helping Stauf.
 He enters Robin's hotel and stabs someone sleeping in bed, but he actually stabbed the police chief who had a budding romance with Robin.
 Unable to remove the knife, he takes the body to Stauf's mansion, where he is pulled inside and killed by Stauf for his mistake.
 Robin comes to the house soon after and enters as Samantha watches remotely, somehow having hacked into Stauf's surveillance.
 As Robin moves through the house, it psychologically breaks her by systematically confronting her with uncomfortable truths about her past.